Latinx Veterans Sacrifice for their country, but their Country often Casts them Aside

 Veterans in the U.S suffer an inordinate amount of injustices, some of them unfathomable, at the hands of the government they swore to protect.
 From lack of healthcare to homelessness, the list is long and well documented.
 When it comes to the Latino veteran population, more specifically Latina veterans, these struggles are oftentimes worse, and because the Latina military and veteran population is still a small percentage of the overall veteran population, their specific struggles are largely ignored.

-For example, Vanesa Guillen’s tragic disappearance and murder weren’t a priority for the military or the media for months.
+In the tragic case of Vanessa Guillen’s murder at Ft.
+Hood, her disappearance wasn't a priority for the military or the media for months.
 It took the family’s ceaseless efforts to finally get the attention of the media which then pressured the military to actively investigate Guillen’s disappearance until her body was ultimately found.

-Its impact within the Latinx community and community-at-large reignited a long-standing discussion about the need for systemic changes within the military to solve a problem that has always existed: the misogynistic and highly toxic sexist military culture.
+The loss of young Latinas in the military reignited a long-standing discussion about the need for systemic changes within the military to solve a problem that has always existed: the misogynistic and highly toxic sexist military culture.
 Many Latina and women Veterans have spoken out about their own experiences when serving, and how the harassment they endured made their service to their country even more difficult.